HH 32x7.8 [M5] / N38

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Key role in modern technologies – find application in computer drives, electric motors, medical equipment or other modern machines.
+- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or other modern machines.

 Disadvantages of neodymium magnets:

-- Potential hazard associated with microscopic parts of magnets pose a threat, if swallowed, which becomes significant in the context of children's health.
-Additionally, miniscule components of these magnets are able to complicate diagnosis in case of swallowing.
+- Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which is crucial in the context of children's health.
+Furthermore, tiny parts of these products are able to hinder the diagnostic process after entering the body.

 Magnets are not toys, children should not play with them.